aacallanta12/beaver-online-help/docs/appraisals.md

 ## Performance
-This module is for listing of teamleads agents.
+This module is for listing of teamlead agents.
 >
 ![Image](img/appraisals4.png)
 >
-+ Uploading facility that uploads the daily scores of an agent.
-This will only accept a CSV file.
++ There is an uploading facility that uploads the daily scores of an agent.
+It only accept a CSV file.
 >
 ![Image](img/appraisals5.png)
 >